 Living in Barmouth

 Many people visit Barmouth during the year for a short break or a longer holiday.
 Many come back year after year.
 It’s that sort of place - it gets under your skin.
 So it’s not surprising that the town has more than the usual proportion of ‘ex-pats’ living here.
-Stand in the butchers for a while and you’ll hear plenty of Welsh - accents and language - but you’ll also hear accents from across the UK and they are not just those of visitors.
+Stand in any shop for a while and you’ll hear plenty of Welsh - accents and language - but you’ll also hear accents from across the UK and they are not just those of visitors.

 Barmouth has a small population of less than 2,500 residents but it punches above its weight in terms of amenities.
 There’s a strong community feel and a fierce loyalty for the town amongst the inhabitants.
 But it’s the quality of life that draws people to settle here.
 Living at the mouth of the Mawddach Estuary you can’t help but be drawn into the environment and landscape.
 The tides become part of your DNA, the sea air fills your lungs, the mountains and beaches become your back yard.